jjggzhou/zmk-analog-input-driver/README.md

 		sampling-hz = <100>;
 		x-ch {
 			io-channels = <&adc 2>; // <--- see ain-map.png for nRF52840
+			// Set to 32767 (0x7FFF) to enable auto-calibration
 			mv-mid = <1630>;
 			mv-min-max = <1600>;
 			mv-deadzone = <10>;